 The potential given above is described by 27 arbitrary parameters and at first glance appears difficult to analyze.
 However, the 125 GeV Higgs mass and its SM-like couplings enable us to constrain these significantly.
-In particular, most of the relevant phenomenology can be mostly parameterized in terms of physical parameters like masses and mixing angles.
-8 To see this, it is useful to rotate the
+In particular, most of the relevant phenomenology can be mostly parameterised in terms of physical parameters like masses and mixing angles.
+To see this, it is useful to rotate the Higgs fields to the extended Higgs basis [258,272,275-280]20